DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_test_ruleset_lsn.md

  It shows that the loan is rejected because the debt-to-income ratio is too high.

 You have finished the tutorial, and no longer need the decision service in Decision Center and the Decision Server console.
-In the next task, you remove the Miniloan decision service from Decision Center and the Rule Execution Server console.
+In the next task, you remove the Miniloan decision service from Decision Center and the Decision Server console.

 [**Next** ![](../images/next.jpg)](../topics/tut_icp_gs_clean_db_lsn.md)